fmelipin/Stealth-Shellcode-Runner/README.md

 **Explanation of Donut flags:**
 - `-a 2`: Target architecture (x64)
 - `-f 1`: Output format: raw shellcode
-- `-b 1`: Enable AMSI/WLDP/ETW bypass with fallback
+- `-b 1`: AMSI/WLDP/ETW bypass level
   - `1`: **No bypass**
   - `2`: Abort on failure
   - `3`: Continue on failure

-* I use donut in my Windows host an then transfer to kali linux to encrypt the shellcode.bin file.
+💡 *This project uses Donut on Windows and then transfers `shellcode.bin` to a Kali Linux host for encryption.*

 ---

 ## 🔐 Step 3: Encrypt the Shellcode with AES